arnoldaguila/Console_Hangman_Python/README.md

 - Created versions in the doc comments.
 - Implementing a try except in the get_word function.
 - Created an is_float function to check if the user input is a float.
+- Found a bug.
+If user inputs a symbol like ';' or ']' program will accept the input.